Emam96/reading-notes/Class-01.md

 We  use elements such as `<div> <nav> <article> <header> <main> <footer> <aside>` to divide our page into blocks or sections, making it esier to style and to define special attributes to every block. &nbsp;

-Sometimes, we want to make the <nav> or the navagation bar to hold still on top even if we scrolled down the page, so we add the commands to a single section by using the elemnt <nav>.
+Sometimes, we want to make the <nav> or the navigation bar to hold still on top even if we scrolled down the page, so we add the commands to a single section by using the element <nav>.